April 21, 2021 March 30, 2023

-The last principal farming location (as of now) is a series of boss fights in the Wizard City Catacombs, where you can obtain Dragoon gear.
+A very popular farming location is a series of boss fights in the Wizard City Catacombs, where you can obtain level 130 Dragoon gear.
 In contrast to previous gear sets, this gear is a hybrid of sorts: part crafted, part farmed.
 You’ll ultimately craft the tier one gear pieces, but the reagents (which includes tier two gear) are farmed from the bosses and mobs in the Catacombs.

 Furthermore, Dragoon gear isn’t a straightforward upgrade to Malistaire gear.
 This is unlike Malistaire gear, which was a strict upgrade to Waterworks gear.
 Although some pieces should be swapped without hesitation, with others, you should think twice.
 Thus, depending on your playstyle and needs, you might find Malistaire gear better than the gear from Catacombs.
 Click here to learn more about it and get our thoughts on it.
 In spite of all of this, Dragoon gear is still worth the effort.